Connorrmcd6/YNDA/README.md

 ## You'll Never Drink Alone - Fantasy Premier League Drinking Game

 The app pulls data from the [Fantasy Premier League Api](https://buildmedia.readthedocs.org/media/pdf/fpl/latest/fpl.pdf) to game-ify the mini league experience.
+It use google sheets as a database and interacts with google drive using a service account

 ### Rules of the game